mlunetta/fslogix-profile-and-redirected-folders-consolidation/README.md

 - VHD/VHDX not actually mounted (fake drive letter returned)
 - Registry not modified
 - Flow & selection logic still validated
+- Azure Files shares are NOT mounted; connection steps are logged only

 ---
 ## 📄 Logging & Reports